grib0ed0v/hse-cv-course-2017/6. Template Matching/README.md

 # Template Matching
 ___
-**Authors:** Daria Moshkina, Alexey Zelenov, Alexander Semin, Kirill Starkov, Alexey Navalny
+**Authors:** Daria Moshkina, Alexey Zelenov, Alexandr Semin, Kirill Starkov

 **Insipred by:** Alexey Gruzdev

 ## Program description
 Program find template on target image.
-The algorithm uses SIFT features and FLANN knn matcher to detect matched keypoints between template and image Then it applies Meansgift clustering on matched keypoints in order to determine estimated numbers of templates for an image When we get the approximate quantity of templates, we use findHomography method and buila a bounding box for the first template, then we delete the first template from the image and repeat all steps described below as many times as the appriximate quantity of templates.
+The algorithm uses fatures found by SIFT algorithm and FLANN knn matcher to detect matched keypoints between template and image

-//TO DO Write fuc*ing description with screensots
+Then it applies Meanshift clustering on matched keypoints in order to determine estimated numbers of templates for an image When we get the approximate quantity of templates, we use findHomography method and build a bounding box for the first template, then we delete the first template from the image and repeat all steps described below as many times as the approximate quantity of templates.

 ### How to run:
 * `cd ${git_repository}/6.
 Template Matching/`
-* `python2 mathcing.py [args]`
+* `python2 template_mathcing.py [args]`

 Program applies following command line arguments:
 * `--template_file, -t` - path to template image